List of former state routes in Georgia (200–699): State Route 235

-Former SR 235 was a 2.2 mi loop road from SR 9 in what is now the Buckhead neighborhood of Atlanta.
+State Route 235 (SR 235) was a 2.2 mi loop road from SR 9 in what is now the Buckhead neighborhood of Atlanta.
 Heading south, it pulled off of SR 9 (Roswell Road) onto Habersham Road NW, turning left onto Chatham Road NW, following it to Andrews Drive NW, turning right onto Andrews Drive NW and following it until rejoining SR 9 (Peachtree Road).
 The road first appeared in 1944, and was deleted between 1961 and 1963, when it was converted to a local road.

 State Route 238

 State Route 238 (SR 238) was a short state highway that existed in the west-central part of the state.
 It was entirely within Troup County.
 Between 1945 and the end of 1946, it was established from the Alabama state line west-southwest of LaGrange to US 29/SR 14 southwest of Lees Crossing.
 By the end of 1948, the entire highway, except for the westernmost portion had a "sand clay, top soil, or stabilized earth" surface.
 The next year, the western terminus also had that same type of surface.
 By the middle of 1950, all of the highway was hard surfaced.
-In 1975, SR 238 was decommissioned.
+In 1975, SR 238 was decommissioned due to the West Point Dam beginning service and flooding portions of the route.
+The route formerly known as SR 238 is now separated into three parts, known as Glass Bridge Road east of West Point Lake, Abbottsford Road in the center of the lake, and an extension of Chambers County Road 222 from the Alabama state line to Rocky Point Recreation Area.